About

 The lab is equipped with a tissue culture room, a Zeiss fluorescent microscope and an ultramicrotome to prepare ultrathin sections.
 The lab also collaborates with the USF Tampa campus for the use of electron microscopes.

-USF Sarasota-Manatee campus Student Commons
+USF Sarasota-Manatee Information Commons

 USF Research Computing - Tampa campus